clinzy25/time-blocker/README.md

 ## Issues

-1. Limit blockSize lower limit to height of tasks in cell
+- Limit blockSize lower limit to height of tasks in cell
-2. Upper padding of tasks that dont start at the start time of the block.
+- Upper padding of tasks that dont start at the start time of the block.
 Ie. a 930-1000 task in a 900-1000 cell should fill the SECOND 50% of the block.
-3. Resizing tasks should change the start / end time of the task
+- Resizing tasks should change the start / end time of the task
-4. Task text only pushes to local storage after another task is added, need to trigger the re-render on submit.
+- Task text only pushes to local storage after another task is added, need to trigger the re-render on submit.
-5. Hovering over cell with expanded task should not show add task btn
+- Hovering over cell with expanded task should not show add task btn
-6. Most inputs need debouncing
+- Most inputs need debouncing
+- Local storage defaults wrong
+- Shift days bug

 ## Todo:

-1. Refactor all
+- Refactor all
-2. Responsive tweaks
+- Responsive tweaks
+- Limit block intervals to 10, 20, 30, 60, 90, and 120 min.
+- Current time always on top button.
-3. Resize
+- Resize
-4. Drag and drop
+- Drag and drop
-5. Accessibility controls
+- Accessibility controls

 ## Lesser todo:

-1. User can customize colors of cells and columns
+- User can customize colors of cells and columns
-2. Task Search
+- Task Search
-3. Task tagging
+- Task tagging

 ### Beyond

-1. Google calandar import
+- Google calandar import
-2. Task complete btn, store times and view metrics, user can see how long a task normally takse them